AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 connect to two different networks, for example the show network and a media network or WiFi for the remote.
 Make sure that this port is not set to the same IP range as the switch, because this will cause problems.

-The Diamond 9 can be fitted with a 10GbE port as an optional extra.

 ## Changing settings on the D9 with the Luminex switch